Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Hurwitz--Radon Hurwitz-Radon numbers associated with classical pairs

 \section{\texorpdfstring{Hurwitz--Radon}{Hurwitz-Radon} numbers associated with classical pairs}

 The main goal of this section is the proof of Theorem~\ref{theorem:Hurwitz-radon}.
-Namely, we compute the values of the integer $\rho^{(i)}(\mathfrak{g}, \iota)$ introduced in Definition~\ref{def:HR-ours} for the classical Lie algebras $\mathfrak{g}$ and their standard representations $\iota$, in terms of the classical Hurwitz--Radon number $\rho(N)$ and the $2$-adic valuation $\ord(N)$.
+Namely, we compute the values of $\rho^{(i)}(\mathfrak{g}, \iota)$ introduced in Definition~\ref{def:HR-ours} for the Lie algebras $\mathfrak{g}$ and their standard representations $\iota$, in terms of the classical Hurwitz--Radon number $\rho(N)$ and the $2$-adic valuation $\ord(N)$.